- Sturdy design

 If you’re a Palm-equipped road warrior, chances are there are times when you’d love to have a keyboard for fast text entry.
 LandWare’s GoType is a compelling solution, as long as you’re willing to live with a few quirks.

-Palm keyboard, which has PowerBook-size keys and folds into a case the size of a wallet, the GoType is a miniaturized keyboard, with a folding lid.
+Unlike the Palm keyboard, which has PowerBook-size keys and folds into a case the size of a wallet, the GoType is a miniaturized keyboard, with a folding lid.
 Its keys are very small and close together, so touch typing is difficult, particularly if you have large hands.
 Also, the pitch of the number keys is incorrect — the keys are positioned directly above the top row of letters, rather than slightly to the left.

 It’s also missing one subtle but helpful feature: When your Palm goes to sleep and you resume typing on Palm’s keyboard, the Palm wakes up automatically, and the first key you press is acknowledged.
 Not so with GoType — you must first turn on the Palm with the power key before you can resume typing.